cockroach-systems/roach-os/README.md

 | `services.sliver`     | Sliver C2 server (systemd)                    |
 | `services.bloodhound` | BloodHound Community Edition (docker-compose) |

-## deployment model

-A flake that you can pick parts from.
-Headless — not a full GUI experience.

-I personally run it on a headless VM and SSH into it with X forwarding, meaning I can still run GUI tools no problem.

 ## arsenal/binary structure

 Rather than using the weird, hard to remember paths used by systems such as Kali, we use a mnemonic path: